-OUTPUT control, SOLO gets its signal from the EFFECTS RETURN jack and therefore it is only in the signal path and active when the EFFECTS LOOP is set to LOOP SYSTEM IN.
+OUTPUT control, SOLO gets its signal from the EFFECTS RETURN jacks of LOOP1 and LOOP 2 and therefor it is only in the signal path and active when the EFFECTS LOOP is set to LOOP SYSTEM ACTIVE.
 This control may be used to step out for a solo or to compensate for other volume drops created by various switching scenarios.
-One might be a processor that you love the sound of, but steals gain from your signal when introduced via the LOOP.
+One might be a processor in the one of the LOOPS that you love the sound of, but steals gain from your signal when introduced via the LOOP.
 However you choose to use this valuable feature, SOLO adds power and versatility to an already mighty package.

-NOTE: As mentioned above, when using the Roadster as a slave power amp the SOLO control can be used to provide a footswitchable volume boost for the power amp.
+NOTE: As mentioned above, when using the Road King as a slave power amp the SOLO control can be used to provide a footswitchable volume boost for the power amp.